manosbatsis/restdude/README.md

 ### Generated Services

-Some of the services provided out of the box for the above model:
+Some of the RESTful services provided out of the box for the above model:

-HTTP Method  | Path    | Description
+Method  | Path    | Description
 ------------ | ------- | -------------------
 GET  | /api/rest/hosts/{id} | Fetch the host matching the id GET  | /api/rest/hosts/{id}/relationships/country | Fetch the country of the host matching the id